janssen70/P/README.md

 the url to P's portal or axis.com directly and provides consent on P accessing devices in a specific 'organisation'.
 A notification of this consent is sent by axis.com to P on a callback URL that was provided during registration.
 The details inside that notification (refresh token) are stored by P so that it can access devices at a later time.
 The person working at the service provider logging in to P need not have any relation with Axis.
+He or she is authenticated by P.

 To keep this all safe and secure, OAuth2 has some details which make the actual mechanics a bit hard to grasp initially.
 But the overall process and purpose